samscupoftea/Hobby-Page-/README.md

 can use to start meditating.
 I changed the background image to one more appropriate and pleasing to the eye.
 This features the title of each app and my own brief description of each one.
 I intent to add links to each of the litle titles.
 In additionm, I have decided to keep my nav bar at the bottom and use this for clickable icons.

+Tomorrow TO DO: ADD gradient in LIST BACKGROUND IMAGE.
+Edit Text in LIST and add LINKS.
+Add Pictures to apps that are clickable.